 Arguably one of the most stunning drives to be found in the UK, a short but beautiful 5 mile stretch running through the Black Mountain Range and giving drivers elevated views of the surrounding countryside.

-The Breacon Beacons National Park in it’s own right is well worth a visit if you want to experience some of the UK’s best scenery.
+The Breacon Beacons National Park in its own right is well worth a visit if you want to experience some of the UK’s best scenery.
 At its highest, the road reaches 1,617 feet above sea level and there are of plenty of places to stop for some truly spectacular photos.

 Snowdonia (Wales)